phitsc/farrmultimonitor/readme.txt

 ================
 0.4.0
 - added option to resize FARR to a certain percentage of the respective screen's width
+- added hotkeys Win + 1 ..
+Win + 0 to resize FARR to a certain percentage of the screen's width

 0.3.0
 - fixes 'displaying FARR on monitor with active window doesn't work anymore'